lincolnquick/fitmomentum/docs/research/calculations-and-assumptions.md

    - Explore **Savitzky-Golay Filter** for advanced visualization options.

 3. **Customization:**
-   - Allow users to toggle between methods and adjust parameters (e.g., window size for SMA, \(\alpha\) for EMA) to suit their preferences.
+   - Allow users to toggle between methods and adjust parameters (e.g., window size for SMA, $ \alpha $ for EMA) to suit their preferences.

 ---